 I'm an actor who enjoys performing in pre-existing stories as much as I do making my own, so you'll see a mix of stage/screen acting, as well as stage/screenwriting on my site.

-My favorite credits are playing Macbeth in Macbeth and Trigórin in The Seagull at Princeton, as well as writing/directing Autumn Leaves, a full-length play exploring love and our agency in creating it.
+My favorite credits are playing Macbeth in Macbeth and Trigórin in The Seagull at Princeton, as well as writing/producing Autumn Leaves, a full-length play exploring love and our agency in creating it.

 I received the Tim Vasen Award for dedication, passion, risk taking and exceptional accomplishment in theater as an undergraduate, as well as the Alan S. Downer Award for an exceptional senior thesis in Drama.

-I’m currently acting for Neymarc Visuals in my short film “Sticks and Stones”.
+I’ve recently finished a new short film!
 It’s the story of a Vietnam draftee caught sneaking out of the house by his younger brother.
 The boys struggle, each trying to be more brave than his brother, but in the end they can’t part ways without expressing their love and hope.
-I’m playing the older brother in the film - look for it in the new year!

 Autumn Leaves saw a November 2018 showing in the lounge at Dixon Place.